* MSCI Asia ex-Japan ekes out minor gains amid holidays

 “The ECB will probably cut the refi rate 25 basis points, but since eonia has been trading near zero for most of the past nine months, this move shouldn’t weaken the euro unless the bank drops hints that some more dramatic policy -- like a negative deposit rate -- is back on the agenda,” said Anna Hibinio, a global forex analyst at JPMorgan.

-The dollar also lost altitude on the yen to 97.86, having ended on the defensive at 98.26 in New York on Friday after U.S. economic growth came in short of forecasts.
+The dollar also lost altitude on the yen, dipping to a one-week low of 97.47 yen, having already ended on the defensive at 98.26 in New York on Friday after U.S. economic growth came in short of forecasts.

 The U.S. Federal Reserve also meets this week and is widely expected to keep its current pace of bond buying at $85 billion a month.
 The policy-setting Federal Open Market Committee will announce its decision at 1815 GMT on Wednesday.